Maqyne/N315/jungleCookFinal/README.md

 I managed to build the home page with styling and full responsiveness. (although I didn't manage to make the drop down menu work in that time).

 I also built out the majority of the other pages, although without the time to make them fully responsive.

+The site dynamically loads the pages by capturing the id of the element of the page the user clicked on to get the data and load the appropriate page from the view.